gergelyacs/digital-garden/src/site/notes/Blog/Database Reconstruction/Database Reconstruction - Part 1.md

 ---
-{"dg-publish":true,"dg-path":"Database Reconstruction/Database Reconstruction - Part 1.md","permalink":"/database-reconstruction/database-reconstruction-part-1/","created":"2024-12-29T08:42:00.368+01:00","updated":"2025-01-03T12:16:46.919+01:00"}
+{"dg-publish":true,"dg-path":"Database Reconstruction/Database Reconstruction - Part 1.md","permalink":"/database-reconstruction/database-reconstruction-part-1/","created":"2024-12-29T08:42:00.368+01:00","updated":"2025-01-03T12:23:16.605+01:00"}
 ---

 One common challenge is convincing people that aggregate information can still qualify as personal data under the GDPR.
-By “aggregate information,” we refer to statistical summaries such as sums, medians, and means derived from a confidential dataset, or even the parameters of a trained machine learning model.
+By “aggregate information,” I refer to statistical summaries such as sums, medians, and means derived from a confidential dataset, or even the parameters of a trained machine learning model.

 In this post, I start with the simplest case: demonstrating how sensitive personal data can be reconstructed from the results of a series of SUM queries performed on a confidential dataset.
 In a follow-up post, I’ll explore how an attacker can strategically minimize the number of queries needed to reconstruct every record in the dataset.